Description of Organization

 They do this through direct care partnerships with august healthcare partnerships in New York and beyond, through caregiver and pastoral training programs, and by actively advocating for contemplative care at the national level.
 NYZCCC does this work not only to relieve suffering but also to create a more courageous and harmonious world that provides compassionate care for all.

-In mid-2016, NYZCC received a grant for $15,000 to hire a consultant to further their mission.
+In 2016, a grant in the amount of $15,000 was awarded to New York Zen Center for Contempative Care to hire a consultant to further their mission.

 - Establish more paid clinical partnerships

-- Develop and offer a Buddhist Studies Master in Divinity program in partnership with Union Theological Seminary in the Spring of 2012, enabling students to become board-certified chaplains.
+- Offer a Buddhist Studies Master in Divinity program in partnership with Union Theological Seminary, enabling students to become board-certified chaplains.

 - Launch a teacher-training program.

-- Pilot workshops on self-care, grief, stress reduction and mindfulness at work.
+- Establish workshops on self-care, grief, stress reduction and mindfulness at work.

-- Work with our current healthcare partners to expand our bereavement and grief support programs.
+- Work with healthcare partners to expand our bereavement and grief support programs.